leonardlab/HBS_GAMES/README.md

 v2.0.0 is a refactored version of the GAMES code used in Dray et al. 2022.
 This version includes a variety of Python tools for package dependencies and environment management, type annotation, linting, testing, and documentation, along with a new, improved, and more user-friendly code structure that is more amenable to extension to different models, data sets, and simulation conditions.
 Information on how to install and run each Python tool is included below.
+Python 3.10 is required.

 ## Installation and running instructions